SAP-archive/cloud-sample-spaceflight-java/-exercises-/04-Reuse/README.md

 2. Once this has worked, you should see an information at the top right saying `Pull completed.` and `Fetch completed`

-> Your will find the final state of this exercise in branch `reuse-final`.
+> You will find the final state of this exercise in branch `reuse-final`.

 ## 2. Add dependency to base model repo